kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 - `get(key)`: gets the value at `key`.
 If no such key exists, return null.

 Each operation should run in O(1) time.

+## Daily Coding Problem: Problem #849 [Easy]

+This problem was asked by Apple.

+A Collatz sequence in mathematics can be defined as follows.
+Starting with any positive integer:

+- if n is even, the next number in the sequence is n / 2
+- if n is odd, the next number in the sequence is 3n + 1

+It is conjectured that every such sequence eventually reaches the number `1`.
+Test this conjecture.

+Bonus: What input `n <= 1000000` gives the longest sequence?